fbpx

 4. Geospatial Data Stewardship as a Critical Factor in Improving Crisis Mapping

-Although the visualizations and analyses provided to emergency responders have drastically improved our ability to respond to events likes hurricanes and other natural disasters, it is just one factor in how GEOINT has evolved.
+Although the visualizations and analyses provided to emergency responders have drastically improved our ability to respond to events like hurricanes and other natural disasters, it is just one factor in how GEOINT has evolved.
 During the response to Hurricane Maria, for example, geospatial data was plentiful but disparate and difficult to use.
 This led to problems like duplicate deliveries and deliveries that were scheduled, but never made.

 One of the developments to arise out of problems like these has been a rise in self-service geospatial intelligence products.
 For example, FEMA’s GeoPlatform Disasters Portal provides curated geospatial information and datasets from numerous other apps and sources, providing a key data stewardship role.
 This effectively gives first responders and GEOINT teams a running start in responding to natural disasters.

-About USC’s Online Graduate Geospatial Intelligence Programs
+About USC’s GIS Graduate Programs

-Online Geospatial Intelligence Graduate Certificates
+GIS Graduate Certificates